Version Control Commit Note Best Practice (or not, you decide)

 More useful commit note

-in the 'Top 3 ' headings on super category pages to visit that product type.
-Oh, I also made them h2s as having multiple h1s on a page just doesn't make sense.
+This isn\’t a card but _has_ been bugging me for a long time.
+You can now click on the \<product_type> in the \‘Top 3 \<product_type>\’ headings on super category pages to visit that product type.
+Oh, I also made them h2s as having multiple h1s on a page just doesn\’t make sense.

 This is a much more useful (imho) comment.
 If at some point in the future we want to know why the ‘top 3 product types’ is now a link, we can come back to the note and see that it was because I, personally, was fed up of it not being so.
 I also explain why I’ve changed the heading from a h1 to h2 (although that comment could be open to interpretation: why doesn’t it make sense?).